gabrielweyer/azure-functions-telemetry/README.md

 ![Stack trace present in the console when an exception is thrown](docs/img/console-stack-trace-present.png)

-This also demonstrates that the same exception appears only once in Application Insights:
+This also proves that the same exception appears only once in Application Insights:

 ![The same exception is logged only once for the HTTP binding](docs/img/http-binding-exception-logged-once.png)